 Federal Street, Auckland CBD

 Located off Queen Street is one of Auckland’s best-kept secrets, Kushi Japanese Kitchen & Bar.
-This izakaya is ideal for a date night, as well as a boozy night out with friends.
+This izakaya is ideal for a date night, as well as a night out with friends.
 The dishes are light and complement the variety of beverages on offer.
-We suggest you fully embrace Japanese culture and get amongst the sake list, along with its signature dish — the butterfly prawns.
+We suggest you get amongst the sake list, along with its signature dish — the butterfly prawns.

 22 Durham Street West, Auckland CBD

-Korean restaurants are scattered all through the city, but none of them quite level up to Red Pig on Kitchener Street.
+Korean restaurants are scattered all through the city, and Red Pig on Kitchener Street is among the best.
 This Korean BBQ restaurant uses a charcoal grilling process and quality cuts for a smokier, more flavourful experience.
 Pork belly is what Red Pig is known for, but the sirloin is also a must-try.

 1010/2 Kitchener Street, Auckland CBD